computational-structural-design/VGS/README.md

 # VGS Tool - Vector-based Graphic Statics

 Vector-based Graphic Static (VGS) is a direct extension of traditional 2D graphic statics to the third dimension.
 VGS introduced a generalized procedure for the construction of a 3D vector-based force diagram for any given 3D form diagram of a spatial network in static equilibrium.
 By establishing an interdependency between form and force diagrams, VGS allows users to transform one of the diagrams and evaluate directly the resulting transformation of the other diagram.
 This property allows for a quick and interactive exploration of possible equilibrium solutions in the early design phase.
-VGS Tool is implemented as a plug-in for the CAD environment [McNeel Rhino/Grasshopper](https://www.rhino3d.com/).
+VGS Tool is implemented as a plug-in for the CAD environment [McNeel Rhino/Grasshopper](https://www.rhino3d.com/) for both Windows and MacOS.
 <br>
 <br>